 A LIRP also provides extra protection against the rising costs related to long-term care.
 The indexed universal life insurance plans we offer as LIRPs offer accelerated benefits.
 This feature allows for you to accelerate the death benefit without having to die.
 To be able to do this you will have to be diagnosed terminally ill or have a chronic or critical illness.

 Everyone is different so proper LIRP design is unique to you

 There are many life insurance companies that you can choose from.
 Here is a short list of some of the companies that we recommend:

 We can provide a personalized illustration for you with any of them.
 Some of our clients choose whole life or current assumption universal life insurance.
 This is a personal choice and we can help with any of them.
-With the advice of financial advisor, you have the ability to design a LIRP specific to your needs.

 As with all life insurance products, LIRPS have downsides as well.
 The two main criticisms include that as a permanent life product, LIRPs tend to be costly, and the LIRP returns are poor.
 Let’s examine each criticism and drill down in the LIRP pros and cons.

 Sure life insurance has expenses.
 Just like all other financial instruments, expenses are part of a LIRP.
 Many financial counselors like Dave Ramsey will compare term life insurance with permanent life insurance.
 However, this is really not a fair comparison.
 With term life insurance, you are only paying for the actual cost of insurance, whereas with permanent life insurance, part of your premium is going towards your cash value.
 It’s only logical to conclude that the cost would be higher for a policy with savings component.

 Furthermore, a term life insurance policy may be affordable now, but what about in 30 years when you are wanting to renew?
 You may find yourself wishing that you had locked in that permanent life insurance premium rate that would’ve given you coverage over your lifetime.